-Dairy products are not only a good source of calcium, they are all also an excellent source of protein.
+Dairy products are not only a good source of calcium, but they are also an excellent source of protein.
 25 g of protein can be found in 100 g of cheddar cheese and 3 g of protein can be found in 100 g of cow’s milk.
 If calories or saturated fats are a concern then opt for low-fat options.

 Almond or hazelnut milk is a source of protein for those on a vegan diet; however, it is worth bearing in mind that soy milk contains the same amount of protein as cow’s milk whereas almond and hazelnut milk do not.
-An easy way of including protein into your diet is it by adding a spoonful of Greek yoghurt to smoothies, cereal or muesli, as Greek yoghurt contains 6 g of protein for everyone 100g.
+An easy way of including protein into your diet is it by adding a spoonful of Greek yogurt to smoothies, cereal or muesli, as Greek yogurt contains 6 g of protein for everyone 100g.